-Chief admits Police Scotland is racist and sexist
+Police Scotland chief says force is institutionally racist

 - Published

-The chief constable of Police Scotland has admitted that the force is institutionally racist, sexist, misogynistic and discriminatory.
+The chief constable of Police Scotland has admitted that the force is institutionally racist and discriminatory.

 Sir Iain Livingstone said prejudice and bad behaviour within the force was "rightly of great concern".